Lashvir/codepath-prework/README.md

 ## Video Walkthrough (GIF)

 If you recorded multiple GIFs for all the implemented features, you can add them here:
+This first gif is not fully loading, the link I used >http://g.recordit.co/a9NBtGtChi.gif fully plays but not on Github
 ![](http://g.recordit.co/a9NBtGtChi.gif)
 ![](http://g.recordit.co/s3BhhueDK1.gif)
 ![](gif3-link-here)